bugsnag/bugsnag-flutter/examples/native/android/README.md

 ## Getting Started

 * Insert your API key into the `com.bugsnag.android.API_KEY` meta-data of `app/src/main/AndroidManifest.xml`.
+* Run `flutter build apk` from `bugsnag-flutter/examples/native/example_flutter` to bootstrap the project
 * Open this directory in Android Studio.